leondutoit/pg-need-to-know/notes.md

 ## TODO
 - test permissions on informational views
+- remove hard-coded non-generic names, check all todos
 - full review of docs
 - write about the model
 - HTTP client tests
 - make a presentation, with visual representations of the model

 ## IP
-- move functions into ntk - which should not be exopsed to the api
-- expose audit logs to data owners and admin via RLS and a view
 - add tests for audit log table
-- remove hard-coded non-generic names
 - describe audit log table in readme

 ## Done